Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 In fact, there’s something to be said for a clean and simple design when it comes to business websites.
 Your site doesn’t need a lot of bells and whistles to be a good advertising tool.
 The only things you really need are your name and contact info listed in a prominent spot and a contact form that makes it easy for customers and potential customers to get in touch with you.

 Once you’re ready to upgrade to a custom design, you can find excellent and affordable web designers on sites like Fiverr and Etsy.
 Look for designers who have a comprehensive portfolio and plenty of positive customer feedback.
-If you do your homework, you can find skilled designers who can put together a stunning website for a couple hundreds dollars.
+If you do your homework, you can find skilled designers who can put together a stunning website for a few hundred dollars.

 A Professionally Designed Logo